robin-rpr/calos/doc/clearly-image.rst

 Authentication
 ==============

-Charliecloud does not have configuration files; thus, it has no separate :code:`login` subcommand to store secrets.
-Instead, Charliecloud will prompt for a username and password when authentication is needed.
+Clearly does not have configuration files; thus, it has no separate :code:`login` subcommand to store secrets.
+Instead, Clearly will prompt for a username and password when authentication is needed.
 Note that some repositories refer to the secret as something other than a "password"; e.g., GitLab calls it a "personal access token (PAT)", Quay calls it an "application